vmware-archive/node-examples/put-all/README.md

 ### Configuration & Region

-The configuration client is identical to the put-get-remove example.
+The configuration client is identical to the CRUD-ops example.
 The region configuration also is identical and uses the 'test' region for managing the data connection with the server.

 ### putAll